1971 French Open – Women's singles

 Evonne Goolagong defeated Helen Gourlay in the final, 6–3, 7–5 to win the women's singles tennis title at the 1971 French Open.
-It was her first major title.
+It was her first major singles title.
+Goolagong did not lose a set during the tournament.
+She was making her tournament debut.

 Margaret Court was the two-time defending champion, but was defeated in the third round by Gail Chanfreau.
 This marked the first time since the 1964 US Championships that Court failed to reach a major quarterfinal, a run of 19 consecutive majors.
-It was also her earliest exit from a major since 1962 Wimbledon.
+It was her earliest exit from a major since 1962 Wimbledon.

 Seeds

 The seeded players are listed below.
 Evonne Goolagong is the champion; others show the round in which they were eliminated.